linkorb/linkorb-app-event-bundle/README.md

         // level, which is whatever you set in the Monolog handler config
         $this->log('my.app.event', ['some-info' => ...);

-        // you can also call the logger methods directly
+        // you can also call the logger methods directly, but only do this
+        // when the bundle is configured in all environments
         $this->appEventLogger->error('my.app.event', ['some-info' => ...]);
     }
 }